Lightning-AI/litgpt/tutorials/download_freewilly_2.md

 ## Download [FreeWilly 2](https://stability.ai/blog/freewilly-large-instruction-fine-tuned-models) weights

 Stability AI announced FreeWilly inspired by the methodology pioneered by Microsoft in its paper: "Orca: Progressive Learning from Complex Explanation Traces of GPT-4”.
-FreeWilly2 leverages the LLaMA 2 70B foundation model to reach a performance that compares favorably with GPT-3.5 for some tasks.
+FreeWilly2 leverages the Llama 2 70B foundation model to reach a performance that compares favorably with GPT-3.5 for some tasks.

 ```bash